Alexei Shulgin: Highlights

 Particularly involved with software art and internet art, he is a part of the readme culture and uses code as a form of art.
 In 1997, he released his first interactive work, Form Art, in which only minimum factors are programmed in the form of HTML.
 Navigating this site requires aimless click-throughs of blank boxes and links, which lead the viewer through 19 pages of "form art" animations.
 Behavioral expectations are subverted by frequently overriding default functionality of basic form elements such as radio buttons and list boxes.

-Shulgin is probably most well known for his ongoing so called "386DX" performances, in which he manipulates an antiquated computer with Microsoft Windows version 3.1 and an Intel 386 processor to perform MIDI (Musical Instrument Digital Interface) renditions of popular music hits while a synthesized text-to-speech voice "sings" the lyrics.
-Shulgin describes his project, which he began in 1998, of electronic covers as "the world's first cyberpunk rock band."
-Shulgin and his software have given live performances in many different locales all over the world, from the San Diego/Mexico border, with Shulgin on one side and his computer on the other, to the streets of Graz, Austria, where the machine was actually given money as if it were a real person for playing the music.
-Shulgin encourages his audience to also manipulate the early Microsoft software- with the self-release of his cover songs on an enhanced cd titled The Best of 386 DX, which included the same first version of Windows that he used, followed by the release of Biggest Smash Hits on the Staalplaat label.
+Shulgin was among the artists associated with the net.art movement of the 1990s.
+In 1998, he began 386 DX, a performance project using a PC running Windows 3.1, MIDI files and text-to-speech software to perform cover versions of popular songs.
+Shulgin described the project as "the world's first cyberpunk rock band".

+386 DX has been presented both as a concert performance and as a street performance, including a 2000 performance in Graz, Austria.
+The work was included in the 2019 New Museum exhibition The Art Happens Here: Net Art's Archival Poetics, which presented works drawn from Rhizome's Net Art Anthology.
+Recordings from the project were released as The Best of 386 DX and Biggest Smash Hits, the latter through the Staalplaat label.